owensgl/intro-genomics/labs/lab_1.md

 represents character that represents the **home** directory.
 You will notice that as you move directories this changes to show you the current directory you are in.

+For the rest of the lab activities, I will be showing the prompt as only $.
+Your prompt will be different, depending on which direct you are in, as well as other factors.

 To more explicitely find out where you are lets run a command called `pwd` (which stands for "print working directory").
 At any moment, our **current working directory**